JJwilkin/Neural-network-learning/README.md

 # Neural-network-learning
-Implement the backpropagation algorithm for neural networks and apply it to the task of hand-written digit recognition.
+Implement the backpropagation algorithm for neural networks and apply it to the task of hand-written digit recognition (OCR).
 Using backpropagation to learn the parameters for the neural network.